 Umbilical Hernia Surgery in Novi, MI

-A hernia occurs when a section of intestine protrudes through a weakness in the abdominal muscles.
+A hernia occurs when a section of the intestine protrudes through a weakness in the abdominal muscles.
 A soft bulge is seen underneath the skin where the hernia has occurred.
-A umbilical hernia usually occurs around the belly button.
+An umbilical hernia usually occurs around the belly button.

 What are the common symptoms?

 - Visible bulge on the abdomen, especially when coughing or straining

 - Pain or pressure at the hernia site

 - Open hernia repair — An incision is made near the site.
 Dr. Kolachalam will repair the hernia with mesh or by suturing (sewing) the muscle layer closed.